Ship-to-ship cargo transfer: Mother vessel stopped

 When the maneuverability of the berthing vessel is not really high it is often less dangerous for her to approach a vessel stopped in the water so that there will be a protected side from the waves and wind and there will also not be any bow wave.
 At that moment the vessel approaches on the quarter of the mother ship and gets on a parallel heading at slow speed.
 In that case an artificial type wave can be created which can prevent the ship from stopping.

 Vessels making way, tactful approach

 It is of huge importance to maintain the heading of the “terminal” and this is not possible with stopped vessels.
 That's why we will not consider a static reference system but one in translation because a ship needs some speed to maintain her heading.

-The biggest vessel will act has a terminal heading on a steady course at maneuvering speed.
+The biggest vessel will act as a terminal heading on a steady course at maneuvering speed.
 Then the second ship will come closer in the same direction but a bit faster.
 When the vessels are navigating side to side, they can be moored.
 First of all, the spring lines will be tensioned to maintain the vessels at the same speed.
 Then the breast lines will keep the vessels as close as possible.
 It is also possible to add head and stern lines to prevent any longitudinal motion.